The feast of the transfiguration (Eighteenth Sunday, A)05 Aug 2017, by Mater Dei in

-The transfiguration of Jesus Christ is a call or an invitation to our own transformation, we must let our faith in Christ Jesus lead us into spiritual transformation.
-Jesus asked Matha, did I not tell you that if you would believe you would see the glory of God?
+The transfiguration of Jesus Christ is a call or an invitation to our own transformation, and we must let our faith in Christ Jesus lead us into spiritual transformation.
+Jesus asked Matha, did I not tell you that if you would believe, you would see the glory of God?
 (Jn.
 11:40).
 Daniel was a man of faith, he saw the glory of God, he said; As I watched: Thrones were set in place and one of great age took his seat.
 His robe was white as snow, the hair of his head as pure as the wool.
 His throne was a blaze of flames, its wheels were a burning fire.

 In our second reading this morning, Peter makes us understand the confidence with which they preached the gospel of Jesus Christ.
 They were very bold in their preaching because they had seen the glory of God, they were not preaching cleverly invented stories but what they had seen.
-Christianity therefore is not about stories, it is not history, but about the experience of the living God in the here and now.
+Christianity, therefore, is not about stories, it is not history, but about the experience of the living God in the here and now.